 To qualify as a qualified charitable distribution and satisfy the required minimum distribution, the QCD must be taken before other taxable distributions.

-I suggest the QCD for consideration if you're already giving to charity and must take a distribution from your IRA.
+I suggest the QCD for consideration if you’re already giving to charity and must take a distribution from your IRA.
 RMDs are nothing to mess around with.
 The IRS penalty for failing to take an RMD is hefty.
-According to the IRS, “If an account owner fails to withdraw a RMD, fails to withdraw the full amount of the RMD, or fails to withdraw the RMD by the applicable deadline, the amount not withdrawn is taxed at 50%.”
+According to the IRS, “If an account owner fails to withdraw an RMD, fails to withdraw the full amount of the RMD, or fails to withdraw the RMD by the applicable deadline, the amount not withdrawn is taxed at 50%.”
 Yikes!